blase147/alumni-club/README.md

 ## Acknowledgments

 - [@microverseinc](https://github.com/microverseinc)
-- Cindi
-Thanks for the README.md file Template.
+-  @Cindy Shin in Behance.
+Thanks for the template for this project.

 ## 📝 License